Blog>Cost Guides>Alloy wheel painting cost guide

 While it is certainly possible to look at average prices, in order to correctly estimate the cost of alloy wheel painting we need to consider a range of influencing factors, such as:

-• Type of paint & colour: Alloy wheel painting costs will vary depending on the colour and finish you choose.
-With options ranging from standard black to anthracite, gunmetal and even gold, you are spoilt for choice.
+Type of paint and colour: Alloy wheel painting costs will vary depending on the colour and finish you choose.
+With options ranging from standard black to anthracite, gunmetal and even gold, you are spoilt for choice

-• Custom finish & designs: If you have a specific finish and design in mind, it is usually possible to find a company who can achieve this.
-Although, it will be more expensive than a standard paint job.
+Custom finish and designs: If you have a specific finish and design in mind, it is usually possible to find a company that can achieve this.
+Although, it will be more expensive than a standard paint job

-• Do you need new tyres?: If your tires are old or damaged you will also need to pay for replacements.
-This will incur extra costs.
+Do you need new tyres?: If your tyres are old or damaged you will also need to pay for replacements.
+This will incur extra costs

-• Are they split rims or standard? – Painting split rims is more pricey than standard rims.
-For example, the average alloy wheels painting price for four standard rims is £260 versus £350 for split rims.
+Are they split rims or standard?– Painting split rims is more pricey than standard rims.
+For example, the average alloy wheels painting price for four standard rims is £260 versus £480 for split rims

 See the tradespeople we've checked and recommend for your job